Sandip-Das-2006/Banking_Management_System/README.md

 # Banking_Management_System
-Python Banking Management System using MySQL and Python
+ Banking Management System using MySQL and Python